Easy Vegetable Lasagna

-The vegetable sauce can be made in advance and should last in your refrigerator up to 3 days and in your freezer for about three months.
-We recommend using freezer-safe glass containers, or double layers of freezer bags to store sauces.
+The vegetable sauce lasts in the refrigerator for up to three days and in your freezer for about three months.
+We recommend using freezer-safe glass containers or double layers of freezer bags to store sauces.
 To thaw, leave it overnight in the refrigerator.

 You can refrigerate unbaked lasagna.
-Cover and refrigerate the assembled, but unbaked lasagna up to 2 days.
-When you cover, use parchment or wax paper between the lasagna and aluminum foil.
-Aluminum foil can react with the tomatoes.
+Cover and refrigerate the assembled unbaked lasagna for up to two days.
+When you cover it, use parchment or wax paper between the lasagna and aluminum foil since aluminum foil can react with tomatoes.

 Baked lasagna also freezes well.
 Let it cool completely on a rack before freezing, and then wrap it very well with foil (we use two layers).
-Defrost the frozen lasagna overnight in the refrigerator and then bake at 400°F for about 1 hour.
-(I prefer baking and then freezing the lasagna instead of freezing uncooked lasagna.)
+To reheat, defrost the frozen lasagna overnight in the refrigerator and then bake at 400°F for about 1 hour.
+(I prefer baking and freezing the lasagna instead of freezing uncooked lasagna.)